Drug And Alcohol Addiction In Amarillo, Texas

 Located in the Texas Panhandle, Amarillo is a city of approximately 200,000 people across two counties – Potter and Randall.
 The region is known for its vast stretches of land with largely untouched, prairie grasslands.
 The northern Texas city is closer to the Oklahoma, New Mexico, and Colorado state capitals than it is to Austin.
-Subsequently, the highway system surrounding Amarillo is popular among drug cartels and narcotics traffickers.
-Mexican “Black Tar” heroin, packed in baggies or balloons, became the first “brand name” of heroin reported in the area.
-Even so, the abuse of P2P (phenyl-2-propanone) methamphetamine is much more widespread among Texans.
+Subsequently, the highway system surrounding Amarillo is popular among drug cartels and Narcotics traffickers.
+While the Opioid Epidemic has spread across other parts of the country, Meth addiction and abuse have persisted as the greatest concern in this Texas city.

-Alcoholism in Amarillo
+Alcoholism In Amarillo

 Though the sale of alcohol is legal – yet more strictly regulated – in Amarillo, alcohol abuse is a fatally serious issue.
 Rates of heavy drinking and binge drinking (i.e. 5 or more drinks in 2 hours for a man and 4 for a woman) are higher in Amarillo than even the state’s most-populous city, Houston.
 Consequently, the West Texas city has a higher rate of motor vehicle crashes involving drunk driving.